You are here

 In some situations, it may be helpful to construct a 4- to 6-inch-wide ledge, made of wood or cardboard, and attach it with screws or tape just under the opening to the hive.
 The objective is to provide a narrow landing ledge for the returning workers.
 This ledge can then be treated with insecticide dust, which returning bees will track into the hive.

-(3) Insecticide Aerosols — Aerosol sprays containing 2 percent permethrin are very effective for quickly disposing of bees nesting inside walls or other structural voids.
+3) Insecticide Aerosols — Aerosol sprays containing 2 percent permethrin are very effective for quickly killing bees nesting inside walls or other structural voids.
 Bengal Roach Spray contains 2 percent permethrin and is labeled for control of bees and for use in the home as a crack and crevice treatment.
 It is best to use aerosol sprays that come with a small, straw-like extension that can be attached to the spray nozzle (Figure 11).
 The extension can be inserted into the void, allowing the insecticide to be injected directly inside.
 These aerosol sprays produce a fine mist that circulates in the void.
 Wing-fanning by the bees also helps distribute the pesticide.

 Figure 11.
 This aerosol insecticide spray canister is fitted with a small straw to direct the spray directly into a void containing a honey bee nest.
 (Photo by Blake Layton)